LucidtechAI/cradl-docs/get-started/upload-data-create-documents.md

 {% endhint %}

-### Upload a folder with all the meta-data in one file
+### Upload a folder with all the meta data in one file
 The other alternative is to specify a file that contains all the paths and ground truths to the documents we want to upload, let us call it `upload-specification.json`.
 Below is an example of how this file would look if we only want to upload two documents.
 ```json